B. J. Hollars: Life and work

 B.J.
 Hollars was born in Monticello, Indiana in 1984.
-He graduated as the senior class speaker at Knox College, where he delivered an address with former president Bill Clinton.
+He graduated from Knox College.
 He received his M.F.A. in creative writing from the University of Alabama in 2010.
-Hollars's essays have appeared in The Washington Post, Parents Magazine, The Rumpus, TriQuarterly, Brevity, The Millions, Wisconsin Life, Terrain, Huffington Post, North American Review, Quarterly West, and many other literary journals.
-He is an associate professor of English at the University of Wisconsin-Eau Claire.
+Hollars's essays have appeared in The Washington Post, Parents Magazine, The Rumpus, TriQuarterly, The Millions, Huffington Post, North American Review, Quarterly West, and many other literary journals.

+He is a professor of English at the University of Wisconsin-Eau Claire and a columnist for the Leader-Telegram.